zephyrproject-rtos/zephyr/doc/kernel_v2/memory/slabs.rst

 It must then be initialized by calling :cpp:func:`k_mem_slab_init()`.

-The following code defines and initializes a memory slab that has 6 blocks of 400 bytes each and is aligned to a 4-byte boundary..
+The following code defines and initializes a memory slab that has 6 blocks that are 400 bytes long, each of which is aligned to a 4-byte boundary..

 .. code-block:: c